 Making sure that your deck is properly secure and is up to standards is a great start to kicking your summer off with a bang.
 Summer time also brings along the problem of a bug infestation.
 Bugs love the summer time and all the people outside during summer but quite frankly I don't know too many people who love bug back.
 A bug problem can be a real hassle, especially if you're trying to relax outside and are constantly swatting at those pesky mosquitoes and who wants to deal with that all summer long, not you, not your family, and certainly not your guests that you're having a summer BBQ with.
 Many different bugs love different environments, but they all love the heat.
 Some like to fester in standing pool of water and some like to live in shrubbery.
 A good way to maintain bugs from taking over your yard without spraying pesticides everywhere is to cut back on any elongated or overgrown bushes, trees, plants, etc. Anything that really grew during the winter beyond what its meant to be and is out of control should be maintained and cut back, almost like giving your yard a haircut.
 You wouldn't go a whole year without getting a hair cut would you?
 Not many people do, so why would your yard be any different?
 A yard that has overgrown vegetation is like putting up an "We're Open" sign for all the bugs to invite all their friends and family to live in your backyard.
 Cutting back the shrubs at least a foot from your deck will limit this issue by a lot.
 This might not be a 100% way of getting rid of all the bugs but it is a great start.
 From there you can decide what you want to do whether it be tiki torches, bug lanterns, or maybe cutting down your bushes solved all your problems.
 I hope it did because that's what i'm here for.

 Lastly, make sure your deck is stained as well.
 A good looking deck is an amazing sight, building a deck is a very difficult process and can be very expensive too so why would you waste all that time and energy building something you can't even show off?
 Keep up to date with your deck maintenance and your friends and family will be wanting to keep coming over each summer as a hangout spot.
+If you're looking for a roofing structure to put over your outdoor living area then I highly reccommend looking at this Illinois Valley roofing company, they provide excellent service.
 ENJOY YOUR SUMMER in Lasalle-Peru